ramereth/presentation-ba372/fault-tolerance/fault-tolerance.md

 # Ganeti fault tolerance #

-* Each node has storage replicated
+* Each node has storage replicated using DRBD
 * Centralized management software
 * Newer hardware
 * Very easy to scale